 For a more fantasy, fashion portrait you should go with watercolor imitation, staining or tiling techniques.

-Having an academicunderstanding of how to draw faces and keep proportions will help a ton to draw a good sketch for your portrait.
+Having an academic understanding of how to draw faces and keep proportions will help a ton to draw a good sketch for your portrait.

 I saw that some cheaper gouache tend to dry darker if diluted with water like watercolor paints, so test your paint set and make swatches before painting a portrait!

-How do I improve my gouache painting techniques?
+How do I improve my gouache paintings?

 Now that we’ve already learned about the different techniques you can do with gouache, let’s look at how to enhance your gouache painting skills.
 Here are some of the best supplies to use and tips to follow to get the results you want:

 - Always keep your brush clean every after you paint – To avoid having muddy colors at the end of your painting session, thoroughly clean your brushes as you go between colors.
-Reember that synthetic brushes work better for gouache than natural hair brushes.
+Remember that synthetic brushes work better for gouache than natural hair brushes.

 In terms of the best brush to use, watercolor brushes work well with gouache too.
 I recommend using Princeton Brush Set for the best results.
 It works well with acrylic, oil, watercolor, and gouache paint.